ibrahim-g7/kaggle_api_examples/README.md

 Hello there.
-My name is Ibrahim Alghrabi, and I'm currently learning data science. hello
+My name is not Ibrahim Alghrabi, and I'm currently learning data science. hello.